top of page

 Parkinson's Disease

-• Examining the relationship between cognitive decline and cholinergic basal forebrain degeneration.
+• Exploring links between cognitive decline, psychosis, and cholinergic basal forebrain degeneration.

-• Characterizing social cognitive abilities and their relationship to social functioning and quality of life.
+• Studying protective factors such as social support and their relationship to perceived outcomes and quality of life.

-Lastly, we have active collaborations with several medical specialties on projects investigating the role of the basal ganglia in cognition, and the cognitive effects of neuromodulation parameters.
+• We also collaborate with colleagues in neurology, neurosurgery, and other medical specialties on projects investigating the role of the basal ganglia in cognition and the cognitive effects of novel neuromodulation therapies.

 Epilepsy

-We have known for decades that individuals with temporal-lobe epilepsy can have impairments in memory and language function and that surgery to treat medication-refractory epilepsy can exacerbate those deficits or engender new ones.
-Traditional neuropsychology in epilepsy focuses on standardized clinical tests and specific neural substrates such as the hippocampus or anterior temporal neocortex.
-Our approach attempts to leverage novel paradigms from cognitive neuroscience, with a particular focus on imaging brain networks, to gain greater insight into the nature of these deficits and individual differences in treatment outcomes.
+Individuals with temporal-lobe epilepsy often experience impairments in memory and language.
+Surgery for medication-refractory epilepsy can improve seizure control but may exacerbate existing deficits or cause new ones.
+Traditional neuropsychology in epilepsy has focused on standardized tests and specific neural substrates such as the hippocampus or anterior temporal neocortex.
+Our approach leverages novel paradigms from cognitive neuroscience — particularly imaging of brain networks — to gain deeper insight into these deficits and individual differences in treatment outcomes.

-• Examining cognitive resilience to surgery based on features of the non-resected components of language and memory networks.
+• Examining cognitive resilience to surgery based on features of non-resected components of language and memory network.

-In addition, some of our work pertains to the development of interventions targeting memory and well-being in people living with epilepsy.
+We are also developing interventions to support memory and well-being in people living with epilepsy.

-The hippocampus and related brain networks are critical to episodic memory, but their specific roles remain to be elucidated.
-We consider the soundest evidence to reflect convergence of patient or lesion studies and neuroimaging studies in healthy individuals.
+The hippocampus, cholinergic basal forebrain, and related brain networks are critical to episodic memory and other cognitive functions, but their specific roles remain to be elucidated.
+We consider the soundest evidence to reflect convergence of patient or lesion studies and neuroimaging studies in young and older healthy individuals.

 • Demonstrating that the different contributions of anterior and posterior hippocampus to memory depend on tasks, hemispheres, and connectivity patterns.